Your gut is a magical place. Seriously.

 Collagen can help repair the stomach and intestinal lining

-Research has identified collagen synthesis (the body making collagen) as an important part of repairing and healing the intestinal lining.
+Research has identified collagen production (the body making collagen) as an important part of repairing and healing the intestinal lining.
 When there is damage or inflammation to the intestinal lining, new smooth muscle cells are made to heal the stomach lining and the intestinal wall.
 Researchers have found that collagen production in the intestine is greatest when smooth muscle cells are being generated during healing.
-Thus, collagen is a key component to healing the intestinal wall.
-Supplementing with collagen can help to repair and heal the stomach lining.
+Thus, collagen is a key component to support healing the intestinal wall.

 Collagen can help with digestion